 Organize an Ethics session at the BTS Annual Congress in liaison with the Conference Organizing Committee

 The committee will consist of five elected members (from 2017) elected by the Society in a free ballot.
-This will be organised by the Electoral Reform Services to coincide with all the other elections of the BTS.
+This will be organised by the Civica Election Services to coincide with all the other elections of the BTS.
 The tenure of membership shall be three years from the next BTS annual congress.
 Therefore, in every four year cycle, there will be 3 years with one vacant seat for election and one year with 2 seats.
 Members shall be eligible for re-election for a further 3 year term.

 The committee will choose the chair from amongst the elected members by single transferable vote organised by the outgoing chair person at least 6 months before he or she retires.
 Potential candidates can self nominate for the position.
 The chair shall have tenure for three years commencing from the date of the next AGM of the BTS at the annual congress.
 He or she will not be eligible for re-election for a period of three years.
 Therefore, the committee will have either 4 or 5 members, including the chair, at any one time, depending on the seniority of the chair when he or she was elected.